 To logon to the webserver from my desktop I use putty an SSH client.

 The hosting services I use all used to use Apache as the web server.
 At one time it they switched to nginx (see above) and at least one is back to Apache.
-However, as noted above, I've found them to be 100% compatible with Apache 2.2.21 so I'm sticking with that.
+However, as noted above, for this build I have to move on to Apache 2.4.

 My development approach - shared drive, remote logon, perl scripts - effectively determines what additional software we need to put on the server.
 The short list is: apache, samba, dropbear and perl.